Varnishing a wooden floor

 It is possible to re-varnish a previously varnished floor which is in good condition (see here), however if the previous varnish has started to wear in some areas, is cracking or flaking the only real option is to remove the original varnish and start again.

-Any other previous finish (varnish, wax, oil, polish) needs to be completely removed before varnishing so that the timber is free of dirt, wax, polish and grease etc. Once the old finish has been removed, the floorboards will need to be sanded and, if required, stained.
+Any other previous finish (varnish, wax, oil, polish) needs to be completely removed before varnishing so that the timber is free of dirt, wax, polish and grease etc.

 Modern varnishes vary quite a lot between, and within, different brands; always use varnish specified for floor, it will have been formulated specifically with the wear and tear associated with a floor finish.
 See this page for the various types of varnish available.